LukeMichaels/juno/README.md

 # Juno
 A WordPress starter theme, also a chihuahua living in Portland OR.

-### Note: This project is a work-and-progress and IS NOT ready for use yet.
-I'm still working on some key components (such as the Grunt file and instructions on how to get started developing)
+This template is meant to give developers a nice clean starting point for building a WordPress theme.
+It blends the wonderful `functions.php` file from `html5blank`, the file structure of Hugo Graudel's `Sass Boilerplate`, and `Gulp` to automate workflow.

+Feel free to re-name and all-around do whatever you want to with this project.
+Just keep in mind that neither myself or my chihuahua are responsible for anything that happens when you start modifying this theme.

+#### This project is still a work-in-progress.
+I plan on adding/improving several features over the coming months.
+I also plan on writing better documentation.

-This theme is inspired by and borrows from:
+### This theme is inspired by and borrows from:
   - [html5blank](http://html5blank.com/)
   - [Sass Boilerplate](https://github.com/HugoGiraudel/sass-boilerplate)

-## Installation
+### Quick Installation
   - Pull down all of the files into your projects `themes` folder
   - cd into the `juno` folder and run `npm-install`
   - run `gulp`

-## What's in the box?
+### What's in the box?
   - Sass
   - Gulp
   - Normalize